segmentio/segment-docs/src/engage/content/email/template.md

 For more information, see [subscription groups](/docs/engage/user-subscriptions/subscription-groups/).

-## Known limitations

-### Arrays and Objects are not supported in Broadcasts
+### Arrays and objects in Broadcasts
-At this time, profile traits in object and array datatypes are not supported in [Broadcasts](/docs/engage/campaigns/broadcasts/), however you can use them in [Journeys](/docs/engage/journeys/).
+Segment doesn't support profile traits in object and array datatypes in [Broadcasts](/docs/engage/campaigns/broadcasts/), but you cam use them in [Journeys](/docs/engage/journeys/).

 ## Next steps